15 Pixie Cuts That Will Inspire You To Go Shorter This Year

 If 2025 was the year of the bob, then 2026 is the year that the pixie cut steals the spotlight back.

 Some might say that last year’s jaw-grazing cuts were just leading up to this moment—and they’d probably be right.
-I can’t scroll through Instagram without spotting a meticulously carved pixie crop, whether on a celebrity like Teyana Taylor or an influencer like Yesly Dimate.
+We can’t scroll through Instagram without spotting a meticulously carved pixie crop, whether on a celebrity like Teyana Taylor or an influencer like Yesly Dimate.

 There isn’t a pixie cut that David Boardman — a hairstylist located at Cutler Salon in New York — hasn’t mastered, and he has a sense of why it’s making a huge comeback in 2026: “It’s all about individuality and boldness,” Boardman tells R29.
 “It’s a style that blends softness and ease, allowing you to play with volume and texture.”